 Cocaine is primarily metabolized to ecgonine methyl ester by plasma cholinesterase.
 Relative deficiency of this enzyme may predispose affected patients to life-threatening toxicity.1 Benzoylecgonine is the other major metabolite excreted in the urine and is the target compound detected in routine urine toxicology screens.
 Cocaethylene is a long-acting metabolite formed when cocaine is used in combination with ethanol.
 Cocaethylene has vasoconstrictive properties similar to those of cocaine.

-Cocaine is both a CNS stimulant and a local anesthetic.2,3 Central effects are mediated by enhancement ...
+Cocaine is both a CNS stimulant and a local anesthetic.2,3 Central ...